 Looking for affordable accommodation that is close to everything?
 Check out our list of best budget hotels in the Sydney CBD.

 Looking for great hostel options in Sydney?
 Check out our list of best Sydney hostels.

 Mascot is a suburb located next to the airport.
 While Mascot may not be on top of people’s lists of best places to stay in Sydney, this booming Sydney suburb is home to some great hotels, surrounded by a variety cafes and restaurants and with a large supermarket nearby.

 Mascot is a relatively big suburb, but the best area to stay in is the train station precinct.
-This is where all the hotels, cafes and restaurants are, and also the supermarket and, of course, train station.
+This is where all the hotels, cafes and restaurants are, and also a big supermarket and, of course, the train station.

 2. Bondi Beach

 If you’re an absolute beach fanatic and you want to experience firsthand what the true Ozzie beach lifestyle is all about, then staying in Bondi for your Sydney holiday may well be your best choice.

 The beach at Bondi is absolutely stunning, not to mention the beautiful coastal walk from Bondi to Coogee Beach.

 It’s no surprise that Bondi is home to a huge variety of restaurants and cafes, ranging from take-away and budget to fine dining options.
 In addition, nightlife in Bondi is pretty decent with quite a few bars, pubs and clubs to choose from.

 While Bondi doesn’t have its own train station, it’s only a short bus trip to Bondi Junction from the beach.
 Keep in mind though that on busy days traffic in and around Bondi can get quite congested which also affects bus travel.